 We have made tremendous progress since SEA was founded in late 2017 including:

-o Number of signatories on pro-H-2B House letters have increased from 40-50 to over 100
+- Number of signatories on pro-H-2B House letters have increased from 40-50 to over 100;

-· Obtained cap relief language included in the FY19 and FY20 House Department of Homeland Security’s (DHS) appropriations bills;
+- Obtained cap relief language in the last seven House Department of Homeland Security’s (DHS) appropriations bills;

 We will continue to advocate to improve the dependability, efficiency and long-term viability of the H-2B Program.